Meet Bear Hammonds

 I’m running for North Carolina Commissioner of Agriculture to support our farmers, preserve our family farms, and ensure food security for all North Carolinians.

-A Farmer’s Vision for North Carolina’s Future
+My Vision for North Carolina’s Future

 I was raised on a multi-generational family farm where hard work, faith, and community weren't just taught—they were lived.
 From running Hammonds Land & Cattle to serving our nation in combat and raising a family of my own, I've seen firsthand what North Carolina families need to thrive.